fairlearn/fairlearn/docs/user_guide/datasets/acs_income.rst

          13. Unmarried partner
          14. Foster child
          15. Other nonrelative
-         16. Institutionalized group quarters population
+         16. Institutionalized group quarters population.
+Includes correctional facilities, nursing homes, and mental hopsitals.
+[2]_
-         17. Noninstitutionalized group quarters population
+         17. Noninstitutionalized group quarters population.
+Includes college dormitories, military barracks, group homes, missions, and shelters.
+[2]_

    *  - WKHP
       - Usual hours worked per week in the past 12 months.
 Values are an integer from 1 to 99.
 Any hours above 99 are rounded down to 99